pasangsherpa/docker-elk/README.md

 1. Build and run [elasticsearch][2], [logstash][3] and [kibana][4] container.

 	```
+	$ docker-compose up -d // Run all service at once (-d flag runs container in daemon mode)
 	$ docker-compose up // Run all service at once

 	// Run one service at a time in background (-d flag runs container in daemon mode)